-The Pendulum (PEND) experiment, presented in Table 7, has significant internal structure, even though the overall HI - LO difference is not significant.
-The largest contributions to the structure arise from the difference between subsets with volitional vs. instructed assignment of intention (Nelson, et al, 1994).
+The PEND experiment, presented in Table 7, has significant internal structure, even though the overall $\rm HI-LO$ difference is not significant.
+The largest contributions to the structure arise from the difference between subsets with volitional vs. instructed assignment of intention (Nelson et al., 1994).
 Two versions of the experiment are presented in the table.
-The upper portion of Table 7 shows the full database as of February 1993, at which time the decision was made to close the global concatenation.
-The second part shows the database as of June 1992, which was described in a presentation to the annual meeting of the Society for Scientific Exploration (Nelson and Bradish, 1992).
-The bulk of the subsequent data are from one operator with a very large remote database (600 trials, more than half the new data) in which there is a marginally significant negative yield.
-The SSE database therefore may give a more representative indication of the effects in this experiment.
-The remote yield in the SSE subset is considerably larger than that in the local data, a difference that persists in the full database (although it is reduced by the hyper-prolific operator's contributions.)
+The upper portion of Table 7 shows the full database as of February 1993, at which time the decision was made to close the ongoing series of replications and analyze the concatenation.